 Step 3: Bake the Chicken

-Place the baking sheet into the oven on the center rack and bake for 25 minutes.
+Place the baking sheet into the oven on the center rack and bake.
 Stop to turn the chicken halfway through cooking time.

 Purée the sauce ingredients inside a blender or a food processor.
 Simmer the sauce in a pan and add the cornstarch slurry.

 Toss chicken in the sauce.
 Garnish with green onions and enjoy!

 Hint: You can prepare the sauce and chicken beforehand.
 When you are ready to serve the Chicken Manchuria toss the chicken in the sauce and serve.

 Don't have the correct ingredients on hand or want to change something up?
 Here are some helpful tips for you to change this Chicken Manchuria recipe.

 - Meat - Use ground turkey, ground pork, ground sausage, or a combination of ground meats instead

 - Dark Soy Sauce - Use light soy sauce, teriyaki sauce, hoisin sauce, oyster sauce, double black soy sauce, or, for this recipe specifically, to replace ¼ cup of dark soy sauce use 10 teaspoon regular soy sauce, 2 ½ teaspoons molasses and 1 teaspoon sugar